-Nicky first heard about Montessori education in London in the 1970’s and on her return to home she met some young children who attended a Montessori preschool in Palmerston North.
-She was curious about the way these children were able to concentrate, so went to the library and found some books by Dr Montessori and in this way her own journey in the Montessori world began.
+Nicky first heard about Montessori education in London in the 1970s and on her return home she met some young children who attended a Montessori preschool in Palmerston North.
+She was curious about the way these children were able to concentrate, so she went to the library and found some books by Dr Montessori in this way her own journey in the Montessori world began.

-In 1995 she decided to open her own Montessori early childhood centre and her interest in the connection between Montessori education and peace was reflected in the name that she chose – Rangimarie Montessori Children’s House.
+In 1995 she decided to open her own Montessori early childhood centre, and her interest in the connection between Montessori education and peace was reflected in her name – Rangimarie Montessori Children’s House.

-In 1999, Nicky decided to enrol in a Masters of Education at Victoria University of Wellington and she was excited to get back into the world of research.
-Her Master’s thesis was completed in 2002 and reflected on the revival of Montessori education in New Zealand from the mid-1970’s.
+In 1999, Nicky enrolled in a Masters of Education at Victoria University of Wellington, and she was excited to get back into the world of research.
+Her Master’s thesis was completed in 2002 and reflected on the revival of Montessori education in New Zealand from the mid-1970s.
 She interviewed founders of Montessori centres and observed children in classroom settings to discover how teachers in New Zealand interpreted Montessori philosophy in belief and practice.
 The challenge she posed in her Master’s thesis was whether Montessorians in New Zealand were ‘darning old cloth’ or engaging in the creative process of weaving a ‘new pattern in the Montessori whariki’ or mat.

-Another aspect to Nicky’s doctorate was her focus on teacher formation and she conducted case studies of the experiences of newly qualified teachers from the degree programme.
-She found that teachers who had experienced a Montessori teacher preparation that focused on critical reflection were able to continue to craft and refine their practice, retain their spiritual engagement with the children and use their theoretical knowledge to continually think of ways to give children further autonomy and agency.
+Another aspect of Nicky’s doctorate was her focus on teacher formation, and she conducted case studies of the experiences of newly qualified teachers from the degree programme.
+She found that teachers who had experienced a Montessori preparation that focused on critical reflection could continue to craft and refine their practice, retain their spiritual engagement with the children and use their theoretical knowledge to continually think of ways to give children further autonomy and agency.

-Nicky discussed in her doctoral thesis the concept of a ‘framework for peace and social justice’.
-She believed that the elements in this Montessori framework are unique in their combination but valuable for all people: the dignity and respect that Montessori educators accord children; the mixed social setting which offers all sorts of relational learning; the authentic learning opportunities which are real, natural and sustainable; the freedom that allows children to make individual and group discoveries; and the gift of time to aid concentration and support problem solving.
+Nicky discussed the concept of a ‘framework for peace and social justice’ in her doctoral thesis.
+She believed that the elements in this Montessori framework are unique in their combination but valuable for all people: the dignity and respect that Montessori educators accord children; the mixed social setting which offers all sorts of relational learning; the authentic learning opportunities which are real, natural and sustainable; the freedom that allows children to make individual and group discoveries; and the gift of time to aid concentration and support problem-solving.

 ‘I have always been a committee person – probably because of the community work background – I like to try and help others to succeed.
 Originally, I was concerned to help with the professional development of Montessori teachers – and later, I could see that we had to engage with the rest of the education community if we were to be taken seriously.’

-Her contribution is highlighted by Helen May, Professor of Education at Otago University, who was Nicky’s Masters supervisor and an examiner for her PhD.
+Helen May, Professor of Education at Otago University, highlighted her contribution; she was Nicky’s Master’s supervisor and an examiner for her PhD.

 ‘Your contributions to the early childhood sector in this country are enormous: as a scholar and writer, researcher, teacher, teacher educator and political advocate.
 Working across all fronts has been necessary for the flourishing of ‘Montessori’ as something pertinent and relevant and unique to this country.
 You have contributed so much to the Montessori weaving of the early childhood whariki in Aotearoa- New Zealand’.

-When I last saw Nicky, on August 28 she said to me ‘INNOVATE!’… and this has been her message to our professional community for many years.
-Her ideas have provided quiet guidance; Nicky’s approach has never been to ‘tell’ or to ‘direct’, but as a true Montessori educator, to led with courage and conviction, gently guide and to allow the discoveries to be our own.
+When I last saw Nicky on August 28 she said to me ‘INNOVATE!’… and this has been her message to our professional community for many years.
+Her ideas have provided quiet guidance; Nicky’s approach has never been to ‘tell’ or to ‘direct’, but as a true Montessori educator, to lead with courage and conviction, gently guide and allow the discoveries to be our own.
 Two initiatives currently being undertaken by our national association can be linked directly to Nicky’s work.